learn-co-curriculum/dsc-monte-carlo-simulations-lab/README.md

 ## Introduction

 In order to calculate the precise probability of an event occurring, one needs to know the number of occurrences and the number of possible outcomes.
 If there are a large number of variables, these sample spaces can explode very quickly.
 Often, these spaces are so large that analyzing all possible outcomes is not  possible.
 As an alternative, these large sets can be approximated using Monte Carlo simulations.
-In this lab, you will combine ideas from the previous lessons and labs in order to conduct a Monte Carlo simulation of a permutation test that would otherwise be infeasible to compute.
+In this lab, you will conduct a Monte Carlo simulation of a permutation test that would otherwise be infeasible to compute.

 ## Objectives

-You will be able to:
-* Understand permutation testing
+In this lab you will:
-* Understand and conduct Monte Carlo simulations
+- Conduct a Monte Carlo simulation

-## Exploding Sample Sizes
+## Exploding sample sizes

-As we discussed in the previous lecture, permutation test sizes can quickly explode as our original sample sizes grow.
+As we discussed in the previous lesson, permutation test sizes can quickly explode as our original sample sizes grow.
 To demonstrate this, create a graph to show how the number of permutations increases as we increase just one of the sample sizes.
 Assume that our first sample is of 25 individuals.
 From there, plot a graph of how the permutation test sample size increases drastically as our second sample increases from 10 to 200 individuals.
 (Assume that every new person has a unique blood pressure; a stretch of an assumption, but greatly simplifies our calculations for now.)

 ```python